 Benchspace is a shared access workshop in Cork City.
-It was established to provide affordable access to workbenches and professional standard machinery to local furniture makers, designers, and particularly to graduates and early career professionals.
+It was established to provide affordable access to workbenches and professional standard machinery to hobbyists, local furniture makers and designers.

 Our ambition is to create an incubation space for new creative businesses, thereby fostering employment and contributing to the cultural and economic fabric of the City.

-The following have given time, effort and advice since we started this project:
+Thank you to the following have given time, effort, support and advice since we started this project:

 Martina Holtby Conway